Rishabh04-02/Rishabh04-02/content/post/The_Beginners_Guide_to_Google_Summer_of_Code_GSoC.md

 * [Mozilla Firefox web browser](https://www.mozilla.org/en-US/firefox/) -  It has 665,020 commits made by 7,369 contributors representing 20,505,182 lines of code.
 [Reference](https://www.openhub.net/p/firefox)
 * [VLC media player](http://www.videolan.org/index.html) - It has 82,544 commits made by 524 contributors and has 50 releases.
 [Reference](http://github.com/videolan/vlc)
 * Almost all the Linux distributions.
-[Reference - http://glug.nith.ac.in/getting-started](http://glug.nith.ac.in)

 ### Why Should we Care
 **Why Should we care if a software is open source?**